 By classifying and categorizing occupational frauds, we are able to study these crimes in more detail.
 Instead of lumping every case under the general heading of "fraud," we observe discrete groups of frauds with similar characteristics in order to learn what methods are most commonly used to commit occupational fraud and what schemes tend to cause the biggest losses.
-Also, by comparing schemes in well-defined categories, we can identify common methods used by the perpetrators and common vulnerabilities in the victim organizations that allowed these frauds to succeed.
-This in turn should help in the development of better, more efficient antifraud tools.
+Also, by comparing schemes in well-defined categories, we can identify common methods used by the perpetrators as well as common vulnerabilities in the victim organizations that allow such frauds to succeed.
+This in turn should help in the development of better, more efficient anti-fraud tools.